-The Company was obligated to pay up to RMB12,456 million and RMB11,570 million for business combinations and equity investments under various arrangements as of March 31, 2022 and 2023, respectively.
-The commitment balance as of March 31, 2022 and 2023 primarily includes the remaining committed capital of certain investment funds.
+The Company was obligated to pay up to RMB19,466 million and RMB12,456 million for business combinations and equity investments under various arrangements as of March 31, 2021 and 2022, respectively.
+The commitment balance as of March 31, 2021 primarily includes the consideration for the investment in Focus Media Information Technology Co.Ltd., of which the arrangement was terminated in November 2021, and the remaining committed capital of certain investment funds.
+The commitment balance as of March 31,2022 primarily includes the remaining committed capital of certain investment funds.